jairoandre/freela-up/readme.md

     $ git merge --no-ff 'ZUP-232'
     $ git push origin develop

-After a sucessfull merge into develop, Wercker will automatically **test and deploy** the latest PR.
+After a successfull merge into develop, Wercker will automatically **test and deploy** the latest PR.
 The new code into develop will be deployed to http://testing-zup-painel.herokuapp.com/.

 ### Cleaning up